 Besides the things you can do in Sonoma all year long, you may also want to plan your visit around these annual events:

-Sonoma Wine Country Weekend happens on Labor Day weekend.
+Taste of Sonoma happens on Labor Day weekend.
 It's a multi-day event that features winemaker lunches and dinners, an all-day tasting of Sonoma foods and wines, and a wine auction.